-Mathematics 580 or 568 or 507, or permission of department.
+Math Major or grad standing in EdT&L and Mathematics 580, or 520H, or 571, or 568, or 507, or permission of department.

 Development of mathematics from primitive origins to present form; topics include: development of arithmetic, algebra, geometry, trigonometry, and calculus.